A LITTLE ABOUT US

 The Alvar Public Library is a branch of the New Orleans Public Library as well as home to Jamie's Garden.
 The Kanzler family has a close relationship with the community surrounding this library, and have been supporting its well-being since 2014 in Jamie's memory.

 The fund has donated books, furniture, assistance finding tutors, and programming from the Audubon institute among others.
 Jamie valued literacy as a portal to other possibilities, being extremely well-read and intellectually curious.
 This garden, supported by the wonderful staff and children of the Alvar Public Library, will continue to grow and root itself in the community.
+We encourage you to visit the library and take a peak at the children's book corner in Jamie's name.

 The Children's Literacy Foundation is a nonprofit organization whose mission is to inspire a love of reading and writing among children up to age 12 throughout New Hampshire and Vermont.
 The foundation has an explicit focus on helping low-income, at-risk, rural children engage with reading in new and different ways.